asu-cactus/cactusdb/README.md

-# CactusDB Early Release for SIGMOD Submission
+# CactusDB Early Release

-**Note:** This is an early release of the CactusDB codebase for SIGMOD reviewers.
+**Note:** This is an early release of the CactusDB codebase.
 An official release will be available soon.

 CactusDB is a UDF-centric database built on top of Meta's high-performance database engine, [Velox](https://github.com/facebookincubator/velox).
 It enables the co-optimization of SQL queries nested with model inference.